a-bentofreire/renametoix/README.md

 - Nemo Action: On context menu, it will include an item named **RenameToIX**.
 - Nautilus Script: On context menu Scripts, it will include an item named **RenameToIX**.
 - Thunar Action: On context menu, it will include an item named **RenameToIX**.

+## Languages

+- English
+- Portuguese

+## Mtp Devices

+RenameToIX can rename files on mtp devices with the following limitations:
+- It doesn't support revert.
+- The file is copied and the deleted the original, this is a slow operation and doesn't preserves the timestamp.
+- When modifying the Find Replace fields, it's checking if the new filename exists on the destination.
+This is a slow operation.

 ## Support this Project